-Our corporate headquarters is located in Cambridge, Massachusetts where we occupy approximately 2,700 square feet of office space under a five-year lease.
-We maintain approximately 8,800 square feet of office and research laboratory space in Porton Down, United Kingdom, under a ten-year lease, as well as approximately 4,600 square feet of additional office and research laboratory space in the same location under an eight-year lease.
+Our corporate headquarters is located in Cambridge, Massachusetts where we occupy approximately 8,300 square feet of office space under a lease agreement that runs through September 2028.
+We maintain approximately 13,400 square feet of office and research laboratory space in Porton Down, United Kingdom, under a lease agreement that runs through April 2028.
 We also maintain approximately 1,000 square feet of leased research laboratory space in Boston, Massachusetts.